apache/incubator-kie-kogito-runtimes/README.md

 Releasing from a release branch
 -------------------------------

-Warning: Use JDK 1.6, because in JDK 1.5 the module `guvnor-repository-connector-modeshape` is not build.

-To produce the distribution zips, build with `-Dfull`:
+* To produce the distribution zips, build with `-Dfull`:

         $ droolsjbpm-build-bootstrap/script/mvn-all.sh -Dfull clean install

+    * Warning: Use JDK 1.6, because in JDK 1.5 the module `guvnor-repository-connector-modeshape` is not build.

+    * Warning: Verify that workspace contains no uncommitted changes or rogue module directories of older branches:

+            $ droolsjbpm-build-bootstrap/script/git-all.sh status

+        * Otherwise the sources in a distribution zip might contain archived module directories with old binaries.

-* Do a sanity check of the artifacts by running the examples from the zips.
+* Do a sanity check of the artifacts by running each runExamples.sh from the zips.

     * The distribution zips are in the directory `droolsjbpm-build-distribution/droolsjbpm-uber-distribution/target`.